Ruchis356/Gruppeprosjekt/docs/AI declaration/detailed AI use.md

 README.me (main readme)

+README (src):

+- Structure and format has been suggested by the use of AI
+- Phrasing and definitions have been suggested by AI

+README (notebooks):

+- Grammar and punctuation has been enhanced by the use of AI

 analysis.py:

     - AI suggested efficient ways of calculating weekly data, by taking into consideration of weeks with missing data, by using the df_week.dropna() and avg_value = df_clean.mean() code line, such that weekly averages were costumized for their available data values.